 What you can do in the meantime

-Gradually resume your normal daily activities, including screen time, as you're able to tolerate them without significantly worsening symptoms.
+Gradually resume your usual daily activities, including screen time, as you're able to tolerate them without worsening symptoms.

 If you have a headache, acetaminophen (Tylenol, others) may ease the pain.
-Avoid taking other pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others) if you suspect you've had a concussion.
+Don't take other pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others) if you suspect you've had a concussion.
 These may increase the risk of bleeding.